David Pascoe: Endorsements

 As a Democrat, Pascoe spoke to numerous GOP groups around the state on issues of criminal justice and judicial reform.
 He also endorsed several local Republican candidates in the 2024 South Carolina elections such as Ninth Circuit Solicitor Scarlett Wilson, Dorchester County Sheriff candidate Sam Richardson, and Senate District 29 Candidate JD Chaplin.
 In his endorsement of Chaplin, Pascoe stated, "The two-party system in South Carolina is not Republican versus Democrat, but those who strive to serve the people versus those who aim to serve themselves."
 All three republicans defeated their Democratic opponent.
 Pascoe endorsed Vice President Joe Biden in the 2020 Democratic Presidential primary but did not endorse him in 2024.

 2026 South Carolina Attorney General race

 On April 10, 2025, Pascoe announced that he was leaving the Democratic Party and joining the Republican Party.
 During that announcement, Pascoe also stated that he was considering a run for the South Carolina Attorney General seat, which could be vacated if incumbent Alan Wilson ran for governor in 2026.

 On June 23, 2025, Wilson launched his gubernatorial campaign.
-Pascoe's fundraising for the state Attorney General seat is reported to have eclipsed the other Republican candidates in the race, as of August 2025 to include Eighth Circuit solicitor David Stumbo and State Representative Stephen Goldfinch.
-Republican Henry D. McMaster Jr., son of Governor Henry McMaster is considering a run for the seat.
+Pascoe's fundraising for the state Attorney General seat was reported to have eclipsed the other Republican candidates in the race, as of August 2025 to include Eighth Circuit solicitor David Stumbo and State Representative Stephen Goldfinch.
+Pascoe came in third, with Stumbo ultimately winning the nomination.